warden-protocol/wardenprotocol/docs/docs/learn/warden-protocol-modules/x-warden.md

 The `x/warden` module is a [Cosmos SDK](https://docs.cosmos.network/) module allowing users to create and manage their Spaces and request Keychains to sign payloads.

-This module implements Warden's core concepts:
+This module implements Warden's core concepts, which you can find in our Glossary:

 - [Space](/learn/glossary#space)
 - [Keychain](/learn/glossary#keychain)